What Are Safe Havens?

 Source: Venn by Two Sigma.
 Bitcoin using Venn’s reference rates.

 Going back to 2010, the correlation between equities and bitcoin is among the highest it’s been in history.
-We wrote extensively on this topic just days after the end of this 2022 stock market plunge.

 Exhibit 8: Rolling 1-Year Correlation of Equities with Bitcoin